hui-tony-zk/Analysis/dac_araC_aml/README.md

 Effect of AraC and DAC on AML epigenomes
 ========================================================

-This document was last updated at Mon Feb 23 17:17:27 2015 by Tony Hui
+This document was last updated at Tue Feb 24 14:53:37 2015 by Tony Hui

 ### If libraries aren't installed, install them first